tonben/peoriacivichackathon2017/README.md

 >- *Want to be a part of future civic hackathons in Peoria?
 [Send us an e-mail and let us know!](mailto:pkobak@peoriagov.org?>Subject=I%want%to%be%involved%in%the%next%civic%hackathon!)*
 ***

-# Peoria Civic Hackathon 2017 Challenge Statement
+# Normal Civic Hackathon 2017 Challenge Statement

 Get to know the Challenge Statement for the Peoria Civic Hackathon 2017.
 You can learn more about the Hackathon at www.peoriacivichackathon.org.